cablehead/stacks/README.md

 - Editor capture should create an xs.add row: with parent set to the id the editor was triggered on: this should be merged version that's put on the clipboard

-- better cursor handling
-    - dedicated focus handling when the filter changes
-    - unless the item being added is the item focused, in which case, jump to the first?? - maybe
-    - reset to start state of 1 minute

 - mark a source as don't track (for password managers, etc).